sllvn/sllvn.me/content/blog/2023-11-26-composable-web-components/index.md

 title: "Composable web components"
 ---

 I've been enjoying the resurgent buzz around web components (specifically custom elements).
-The idea *du jour* seems to be "HTML Web Components", ie, treating components as another form of progressive enhancement: wrap your normal content with a custom element, so that the normal content gets enhanced with the web component's behavior.
-E.g. something like:
+The idea *du jour* seems to be "HTML Web Components", ie, treating components as another form of progressive enhancement: wrap normal HTML content with a custom element, so that the normal content gets enhanced with the web component's behavior.
+E.g. something like the following to render a custom audio player:

 ```html
 <my-player>